• Level of education

 Syllabus

-• Python basics, using the NumPy and Matplotlib libraries
+• Python refresher, using the NumPy and Matplotlib libraries

-• Treatment of the wave equation with the finite-difference time-domain (FDTD) method
+• Solving the wave equation using the finite difference time domain (FDTD) method

 • Simulation of electromagnetic wave propagation in different 1D media and analysis of the effect of different parameters introduced in the numerical simulation.